The global adoption of electric vehicles has created a new opportunity for the cobalt mining industry.

 Cobalt mining operations taking advantage

-Canadian mining exploration company 21C Metals (CSE:BULL,FWB:DCR1,OTCQB:DCNNF) is targeting the cobalt market through the acquisition and development of cobalt assets in ethical mining regions.
+Canadian mining exploration company Canadian Palladium Resources Inc. (CSE:BULL,FWB:DCR1,OTCQB:DCNNF) is targeting the cobalt market through the acquisition and development of cobalt assets in ethical mining regions.
 In October 2018, the company acquired the 8,037 hectare Tisova copper-cobalt project located on the border between the Czech Republic and Germany.
 Historic grab samples from the site have indicated up to 0.69 percent cobalt.
 The Tisova project is conveniently located less than 150 kilometers from a number of German electric vehicle battery plants, including a facility currently being developed by BMW (ETR:BMW) in Erfurt.

 “At 21C Metals, we are actively pursuing the metals required for current production demand (palladium) while also preparing for the ever-increasing demand for cobalt and copper.
 We call our strategy metals for today and tomorrow,” said 21C Metals President Wayne Tisdale.